Wahomethegeek/Whatsapp_bot/README.md

 ## Usage
 1. **Prepare the Script**:
- -Ensure the app.py script is in the repository directory.
+	*Ensure the app.py script is in the repository directory.
- -Modify the phone_numbers list in app.py if you need to add or change the phone numbers.
+ 	*Modify the phone_numbers list in app.py if you need to add or change the phone numbers.

 2. **Run the Script**:
    ```bash